-Per Florida state rule 6A-10.0315, a degree seeking who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the U.S. Armed Services shall not be required to take the common placement test and shall not be required to enroll in developmental education.
+Per Florida state rule 6A-10.0315, a degree-seeking student who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the U.S. Armed Services shall not be required to take the common placement test and shall not be required to enroll in developmental education.
 Students who entered the 9th grade in a Florida public school prior to the 2003-2004 school year or did not attend a Florida public high school must take the Florida Post Secondary Education Test (P.E.R.T.) or submit SAT, ACT, Accuplacer, or FCAT scores that exempt them from the college preparatory program or they must submit college transcripts that show the completion of Freshman English I or Intermediate Algebra.
-An increase in placement score requirements for ACT Reading and all P.E.R.T. cut scores is effective October 22, 2013.

 There are two assessment instruments approved for general admission to the college.
 The Postsecondary Education Readiness Test (P.E.R.T.), and the Test of Adult Basic Education (TABE).
 Each measures reading, math and language skills.
 The placement test for degree programs (AA, AS and BAS) and business or computer related college credit certificates is the P.E.R.T.